swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-22-move-the-ml-experiment-data-to-the-cloud.md

 hashed and have been uploaded.

-Open the [Cloud Storage](https://console.cloud.google.com/storage/browser) on the Google cloud interface and click on your bucket to access the details.
+Open the [Cloud Storage](https://console.cloud.google.com/storage/browser) on the Google Cloud interface and click on your bucket to access the details.

 !!! tip